C3PablO/pablo-romero-jaren-site/_posts/es/electrolux_ds.md

 ## Design engineering

 As a Design Technologist, I've laid the groundwork for automating and optimizing our design processes.
 This has involved creating the necessary infrastructure and pipelines, utilizing scripts, and developing Figma plugins to streamline workflows.
 My leadership in the design tokens community has been vital in standardizing design elements and ensuring consistency across our platforms.
-[Token Studio](https://tokens.studio/), [Figma](https://www.figma.com/) and [Style Dictionary](https://amzn.github.io/style-dictionary/#/) have been vital tools working with design tokens.
+[Token Studio](https://tokens.studio/), [Figma Variables](https://help.figma.com/hc/en-us/articles/14506821864087-Overview-of-variables-collections-and-modes) and [Style Dictionary](https://amzn.github.io/style-dictionary/#/) have been vital tools working with design tokens.

-Solving technical issues that arise between designers and developers has been another critical aspect of my role.
-By facilitating communication and understanding between these two groups, I've helped to smooth out the integration of design and development.
-Additionally, I've worked on translating different brand visual identities into aligned color palettes, ensuring that our design system can accommodate diverse brand aesthetics while maintaining a unified look and feel.

 ![](/assets/images/posts/electrolux/006.png)

+As a UI designer is crucial for me to understand as much as possible the technology stack I design for.
+I'm never afraid of learning a new programming language and jump into code.
+With my coding skills I've not only solved desing problems but also facilitated workshops and conversations to help easing technical issues with different profiles of people involved.

 ## Visual Design